Revant-Annam/RISC-V_vsd_AR_week4/Tasks/README.md

 ### Tabulated Results

 The primary parameter extracted from these experiments is the transistor's threshold voltage for a short channel NMOS.
-This method is only possible for the short-channel device as the long channel device will have quadratic relation ($I_d$ vs. $V_{gs}$).
+This method is only possible for the short-channel device as the long channel device will have a quadratic relation ($I_d$ vs. $V_{gs}$).
 The **threshold voltage ($V_t$)** for the NMOS transistor was extracted using the **Linear Extrapolation Method**.
 This technique was applied to the $I_d$ vs. $V_{gs}$ characteristic curve by programmatically finding the slope of the curve in its linear region and extrapolating to the x-axis.
 The entire process was done using the following sequence of `meas` commands.

 First, the drain current at $V_{gs}=1.2V$ was found using: